- ACRONYMS AND DEFINITIONS

 - Criticisms

-- The AHA and the Framingham risk calculators have both been shown to overestimate cardiovascular risk in trials.
-A recent study in the Annals of Internal Medicine found that 4 different risk calculators (AHA and 3 Framingham-based calculators) overestimated cardiovascular events by 37 - 154% in men, and 8 - 67% in women.
+- The AHA and Framingham calculators have been shown to overestimate cardiovascular risk in trials.
+One study found that 4 different calculators (AHA and 3 Framingham-based calculators) overestimated cardiovascular events by 37 - 154% in men and 8 - 67% in women.
 [PMID 25686167]

 - BIBLIOGRAPHY